 Wetland and forest protected by NCC in Bristol, Quebec (Photo by NCC)

 Since 2004, the Nature Conservancy of Canada (NCC) has invested greatly in the conservation of two priority areas in the Ottawa Valley: those of Bristol and Clarendon.

-These areas shelter vast wetlands, forests and shorelines that are in a remarkably natural state and the most beautiful alvars in Quebec.
+These areas shelter vast wetlands, forests and shorelines that are in a remarkably natural state as well as the most beautiful alvars in Quebec.
 This ecoregion also boasts some of the province’s most biologically diverse habitat, and is frequented by waterfowl, 110 species of breeding birds, important populations of Blanding’s, musk and map turtles and numerous other species of fauna.